If you know a hurricane victim who isn’t listed here, or have additional information on someone who is let us know.

 The site was designed and built by Quartz reporter Youyou Zhou.

 CPI: Omaya Sosa Pascual, Carla Minet, Laura Candelas, Jeniffer Wiscovitch, Laura Moscoso, Víctor Rodríguez, David Cordero.
-With help from Luis Trelles, Cindy Burgos, Mari Mari Narvaez, Edmy Ayala and Emmanuel Estrada.
+With help from Luis Trelles, Cindy Burgos, Mari Mari Narvaez, Edmy Ayala, Emmanuel Estrada and Gloribel Delgado.

 Quartz: Ana Campoy, Youyou Zhou, Caitlin Hu, David Yanofsky.
 With help from Daniel Wolfe, Nikhil Sonnad, Feli Sanchez, Max de Haldevang and Amanda Shendruk.

 AP: Michael Weissenstein, Ezequiel Abiu Lopez, Luis Alonso, Claudia Torrens, Ben Fox, Danica Coto, Maricarmen Rivera, Gisela Salomón, Larry Fenn, Troy Thibodeaux.
 With help from Mark Thiessen, Rachel D'oro, Dan Joling.